Gigaspaces/xap-docs/site/content/xap101adm/moving-into-production-checklist.markdown

 - Amount of in flight activity
 - Backup performance
-- Primary backup connectivity â€“ long disconnection means plenty of redo log in memory.
+- Primary backup connectivity - long disconnection means plenty of redo log in memory.

 Since redo log swap in some point to the disk, have its location on SSD drive.
 Do not use HDD to store redolog data.
 Redo log footprint similar to actual raw data footprint without indexes.